swaponline/MultiCurrencyWallet/docs/LIQUIDITY_SOURCES.md

 The main steps you need to follow so that other people can exchange your own token:

 1. use https://supertoken.xyz/ to create a token if you don't have it yet.
-2. add pool to one of this DEXes
+2. add a pool to one of these DEXes

 ## Supported liquidity sources